-In your 20s, the future looks exciting and adventurous, with few clouds and no discernible shadow of potential tragedy.
 Though you’re unlikely to look to the end of your life from this sunny vantage point, this is actually an excellent time to think ahead and plan for the future.
-Investing in life insurance is easier and more affordable now than it will likely be at any other time.
+You’re on your own now and thinking about things you’ve never considered before.
+Here’s the answer to the question “should I get life insurance in my 20s?”

-However, many young adults every year from accidents, or even health related items, so it’s something you really ought to plan for.
+However, many young adults every year from accidents, or even health-related items, so it’s something you really ought to plan for.

-The Advantages of Buying Early
+The Advantages Of Buying Early

 Your life insurance premium is based on your age, your health, and your lifestyle, too.

 Though you can hope to enjoy the same level of health in 10 or 20 years, the sheer fact of your advancing age will make a difference in the premiums that you can expect.

 When you purchase life insurance, you lock in your premium for the term of the policy.
 It’s nearly impossible to get life insurance if you’re suffering from a major illness.

-Why Life Insurance is Important
+Why Life Insurance Is Important

 When you’re young, you may not have dependents to think about yet, so you could find yourself questioning the importance of life insurance.

 Whether or not you have children or parents who survive you, it’s important to leave them with as much assistance as you can in the event of an unexpected tragedy.

 Even if you don’t already own a house with a mortgage, planning ahead is a great way to not only protect future assets at a lower cost, but it can be advantageous to a creditor who is reviewing your creditworthiness when you are in the buying process.

-Thinking Ahead with Your Policy
+Thinking Ahead With Your Policy

 When you buy insurance at a young age, you need to think about how your future could look in a few decades, and invest in an insurance plan that will protect your future family and investments, even if you don’t know yet exactly what those will be.